GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/controllers/channels.md

 ### Having more than one ChannelListController active at the same time

-When having 2 active controllers at the same time, you need to initialize them by passing a `filterBlock`.
+When having 2 active controllers at the same time, you need to initialize them by passing a `filter` block.
 This will make sure events are routed to the right list.

 ```
-client.channelListController(query: query, filterBlock: { channel in
+client.channelListController(query: query, filter: { channel in
     // Your filtering logic
     return true
 })
 ```

-It is expected that the logic on the `filterBlock` matches the one in `query.filter`.
+It is expected that the logic on the `filter` block matches the one in `query.filter`.

 :::note
 Given the nature of `Filter`, having generic logic capable of using `query.filter` at runtime to determine if a ChatChannel meets the criteria is extremely expensive and complex.
 Instead, having a block that only checks for the particular needs of the use case is much cheaper.